ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   This is a read-only attribute, automatically assigned by the object constructor.

-* ``DatapathTimeout``: The interval time interval between timeout operations on pipeline.
-At each internal, the device checks if any flow in any table is timed out and update port status.

 * ``FlowTableSize``: The maximum number of entries allowed on each flow table.

 * ``GroupTableSize``: The maximum number of entries allowed on group table.